supaflyENJOY/DynamicsDocs/docs/Patients/Authorization.md

 **Timeline**

-**Authorization Services** - This sub grid displays all the Authorization Services on this Authorization.
+**Authorization Services** - This subgrid displays all the Authorization Services on this Authorization.
 [Read more about Authorization Services](AuthorizationServices.md).

 Name -  The Authorization Name is "Auth" followed by the Patient Full Name then the Period Start Date and Period End Date.
 For example, Auth John Smith 01/02/2021-02/03/2021.
 The Name is set when the Authorization is created and when the Date fields or Patient field is updated.